pierrediedhiou/cybersecurity-journey/glossary.md

 - **PHP Shell** — A web shell payload written in PHP that uses functions like exec, shell_exec, system, passthru and popen to execute commands remotely through a TCP connection
+- **Password Reset Vulnerability** — A flaw in a password reset mechanism that can lead to account takeover.
+Common flaws include:
+  - Token exposed in HTTP response
+  - Token not expiring after use
+  - Weak or predictable token generation
+  - No rate limiting on reset attempts
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited